-This process of propagation is known as cloning a plant, and we have an entire guide on it if you’re a first timer!
+This process of propagation is known as cloning a plant, and we have an entire guide on it if you’re a first-timer!

 Using rooting hormone is a reliable way to propagate your favorite plants.
 When used properly, it helps a cutting develop roots more rapidly.
-Studies show that clones which had this product applied become stronger than cuttings that did not receive the hormone.
+Studies show that clones that had this product applied become stronger than cuttings that did not receive the hormone.

 You can use it on root cuttings, stem cuttings, and leaf cuttings, and it can be found in gel, powder, and liquid forms.
 We’ll talk more about the different types in just a moment.

 What Plants Can You Use Rooting Hormone On?

 Many people use it on ornamental plants as well as succulents, although you can technically use rooting hormone on just about any plant you intend to grow from a cutting.

 You can even use it on a variety of plant cuttings, including fresh growth, roots, leaves, and even woody stems.

 It will boost your odds of propagation success.
 You can even use it on blooming plants as long as you allow the blooms to fade before you take your cutting.